RK-NTI/Employees-Management-Salary-Analysis-SQL-MySQL-/README.md

 # Employees Management Salary Analysis(SQL, MySQL)
 •  Designed and analyzed an Employees Database using MySQL to solve real-world HR and payroll business problems from multiple related tables.

+•  Wrote SQL queries and aggregate functions to retrieve and summarize employee’s data.